Reginald Wilmot: Career

 In addition to his journalism, Wilmot was employed from 1909 to 1949 as secretary of the Melbourne Athenaeum.
 He published a history of the Athenaeum in 1939.

 Personal life

 On 23 November 1897, he married Jane Marion Augusta Tracy.
 Wilmot's son, Reginald William Winchester "Chester" Wilmot (1911–1954), was a famed World War II correspondent and historian.
-His daughter, Jean Winchester Wilmot, married George Fisher Bemis, of Massachusetts, and emigrated to the USA, whence she sent back to the Australian Broadcasting Corporation, weekly "Letters from America", reporting on social, political and wartime life there.
+His daughter, Jean Winchester Wilmot, married George Fisher Bemis, of Massachusetts, and emigrated to the US, whence she sent back to the Australian Broadcasting Corporation, weekly "Letters from America", reporting on social, political and wartime life there.